 Version Description

-Number
+Number -

 0.1 Submitted to Customer Services DLT for review 14/12/2011

 0.2 Updated with comments from DLT and input from member of the public

 0.3 Submitted to OLT for comment 19/12/2011

 0.4 Updated with co-ordinators comments 20/01/2012

 0.5 Submitted to OLT final 13/02/2012

 0.6 Submitted to CLT 14/02/2012

 0.7 Submitted to OSMB 05/03/2012

 0.8 Updated with comments from CLT

 0.9 Updated with comments from colleagues

 0.10 Updated with guidance on learning

 0.11 Appendices B and C written and attached

 0.12 Changes reviewed and accepted

 0.13 Updated as per guidance from the LGO

 0.14 Proof read for final draft

 0.15 Feedback from FTA Steering Group

 1.0 Final version approved by CLT on (to be added)

 2.0 CLT feedback amendments.

 3.0 February 18 - Change to stage two timescales.

-Document separated into 3: policy, vexatious complaints
+Document separated into 3: policy, vexatious complaints procedures and

-procedures and guidance for council co-ordinators and
+guidance for council co-ordinators and officers

-officers

-4.0 November 18 -update to complaints logged that can be dealt

-5.0 with outside of the complaints procedure.
+4.0 November 18 -update to complaints logged that can be dealt with outside of the complaint's procedure.

-5.0 June 2022 - Changed the front page Reworded the introduction to the policy and moved information
+5.0 June 2022 - Changed the front page

+Reworded the introduction to the policy and moved information relating to

-relating to comments and compliments to the first page.
+comments and compliments to the first page.

-Wording changed from feedback to comments throughout the
+Wording changed from feedback to comments throughout the document.

-document.

 Change from LGO to LGSCO throughout the document

-6.0 January 2024 - Changes to stage 2 investigators wording to
+6.0 January 2024 - Changes to stage 2 investigators wording to include senio

-include senior managers
+managers

-1
+7.0 April 2025 - Changes to policy due to the New Complaints Code being introduced by the LGSCO in February 2024

+Timescales

+Performance Reporting

+Provide in writing reasons if extra time is needed at stage 1 or 2

+Clarification of stage two escalations

+- Claimodion of days two coolidions